 When it comes to feeding, look at the type of feed you are providing and make sure it is suitable for the age and breed of your pet.
 Most importantly follow the feeding guidelines on the packaging.

-If you need any further advice don’t hesitate to come into the store and ask one of the team.
+If you need any further advice on obesity in pets don’t hesitate to come into the store and ask one of the team.
 We have a large selection of toys, feeds and healthy treats to help keep those pounds off.